MonsterSkulls/MonsterSkulls/README.md

 - saying again, we firmly believe endogenic systems are real. fakeclaimers and sysmeds get blocked.
 - would *Strongly* prefer radqueer users not interact, *specifically ones who support harmful identities* DNi please.
 - nsfw skins get hidden for 24 hours, or permanently if we see it in safe server or repeatedly
+- i hide people often so if im sitting near someone dont assume i know or am talking to them.

 <!---
 MonsterSkulls/MonsterSkulls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.